sunny/actor/README.md

 ### Defaults

-Inputs and outputs can become optional by providing a `default` value in a lambda.
+Inputs can become optional by providing a `default` value in a lambda.

 ```rb
 class BuildGreeting < Actor